 INTERNATIONAL COMPETITION: Member of 2012 USA Basketball Under-18 National Team that went 5-0 and won the gold medal at the FIBA Americas U18 Championship in Gurabo, Puerto Rico ... appeared in all five games (started four times), averaging 12.8 points, 4.8 assists and 4.0 rebounds per game with .500 three-point percentage (16-of-32) and .489 overall field goal percentage (23-of-47) while scoring in double figures four times, including 14 points in gold-medal game against Brazil (3 3FG in 19-0 run that erased early 11-point deficit) ... led all players in the eight-team tournament in assists, assist-to-turnover ratio (2.67) and three-pointers per game (3.2) ... stamped name all over the USA Basketball U18 record books, setting new single-game record with 10 assists in win over the Dominican Republic, and tying another U.S. U18 record with an .833 three-point percentage (5-of-6) in victory over Colombia ... also tied second-best tournament-long assist average (4.8) and three-point percentage (.500) by a USA Basketball player.

-PERSONAL DATA: Last name is pronounced MAY-bree ... daughter of Patti and Roy Mabrey ... second of five siblings ... older brother, Roy, is a standout sophomore basketball player at Saint Anselm College in Manchester, N.H. ... ninth New Jersey resident to join the Notre Dame women's basketball program, and first in nearly two decades (Fighting Irish All-America guard/Turnersville native Karen Robinson played from 1987-91, followed by Keyport product Audrey Gomez from 1991-93) ... talented cook (named Chef of the Month at her high school) ... currently enrolled in Notre Dame's unique First Year of Studies program ... some other Fighting Irish players who have worn No. 23 include Melissa Lechlitner and Stacy Fields, while current assistant coach Niele Ivey wore the number as a freshman (1996-97) and current junior guard Kayla McBride wore it during her first two seasons at Notre Dame (2010-12).
+PERSONAL DATA: Last name is pronounced MAY-bree ... daughter of Patti and Roy Mabrey ... second of five siblings ... younger sister, Marina, currently is a member of the Notre Dame women's basketball team, with the pair suiting up as college teammates during the 2015-16 season (the third sister combination to play for Notre Dame, and the first to do so in the same season since Carol and Maggie Lally during the program's first two varsity seasons of 1977-78 and 1978-79 -- Sheila and Sara Liebscher are the other sister combination to play for the Fighting Irish, Sheila from 1979-81 and Sara from 1987-91) ... older brother, Roy played basketball from 2011-15 at Saint Anselm College in Manchester, New Hampshire ... among 10 New Jersey residents to join the Notre Dame women's basketball program, and first in nearly two decades (Fighting Irish All-America guard/Turnersville native Karen Robinson played from 1987-91, followed by Keyport product Audrey Gomez from 1991-93) ... talented cook (named Chef of the Month at her high school) ... will graduate in May 2016 from Notre Dame's College of Arts and Letters with her bachelor's degree in film, television and theater (television studies concentration) ... spent final two seasons as team representative on Notre Dame Student-Athlete Advisory Council (SAAC) ... earned certificate of merit for her participation in Notre Dame's Rosenthal Leadership Academy in 2014-15 ... some other Fighting Irish players who wore No. 23 include Melissa Lechlitner and Stacy Fields, while current associate coach/recruiting coordinator Niele Ivey wore the number as a freshman (1996-97).